Why invest in Spain?

 Spain's major advantages for rental investment

-With excellent rental yields, low prices and very strong rental demand, the stage is set for investing in Spain.
+Excellent rental profitability, low prices, very strong rental demand: all the lights are green for investing in Spain.

-Bubbles have formed in many European countries since 2010, but this has not been the case in Spain.
+Bubbles have been created in many European countries since 2010, but this has not been the case in Spain.

-Indeed, Spain is one of the countries where price rises have been most moderate over the past decade.
+Indeed, Spain is one of the countries where the price increase has been the most moderate in the last decade.

 Why this particularity?
 Because the 2008 crisis caused prices to fall by 40% to 50% until 2015.

-How can we explain the rise in property prices experienced in Spain in 2023, and forecast for 2024, despite the rise in interest rates we've been experiencing since 2022?
+How can we explain this rise in real estate prices experienced in Spain in 2023, and predicted for 2024, despite the rise in interest rates that we have been experiencing since 2022?

-How can Spain be bucking the trend in Europe, where property prices are falling everywhere else?
+How can Spain buck the trend in Europe, where real estate prices are falling everywhere else?

-To explain rising prices, we need to understand these 6 major reasons:
+To explain the increase in prices, it is necessary to understand these 6 major reasons:

 1. imbalance between supply and demand